 The most suitable courses for the Fall semester (finishing before Christmas) are:

 Business in Asia

 If the student chooses courses taught in German, they must have at least advanced intermediate command of the language.
 From experience the University of Innsbruck recommends students brush up their German prior to their study abroad program.

 The University of Innsbruck offers German language courses for incoming exchange students.
 The German language courses are credit-bearing.

 Course enrollment will be done online in the introduction week.
 The deadline for course registration will be around the official semester start.
 If students miss this date, they will not be able to register for courses.

 Courses at the University are called "modules".
-In general there is a limited number of students allowed in each class (30 – 39).
+Each course is made up of lecture courses plus interactive seminars/tutorials.
+In general there are 200 students in each lecture and 30 – 39 students in each seminar/tutorial.
 No places can especially reserved for exchange students.
 Full time enrollment is 4 modules.

 One of the first things that students notice about the academic system in Austria are the differences in teaching and learning styles.
 Classes in Austria tend to be presented in one of two major formats: they may be large lectures, with relatively little interaction between students and professors, or they may be very small, active discuss groups in which students debate readings or one of the course's major themes.
 Participation in these sessions is heavily emphasized and may count for a significant portion of a student's grade.